alexbudniy/nhs_elasticsearch/README.md

 Application properties can be found in the file application.yml:

-crawler:  - crawler-related properties
+crawler:
-  apiKey:  - Nhs API key
+  * apiKey:  - Nhs API key
-  agent:   - browser agent string for crawler
+  * agent:   - browser agent string for crawler
-  numOfThreads: - how many threads to use for crawling
+  * numOfThreads: - how many threads to use for crawling
-  crawlDelay: - delay in millis between crawling requests
+  * crawlDelay: - delay in millis between crawling requests
-  workFolder: - work folder for crawler
+  * workFolder: - work folder for crawler
-  baseUrl: - crawler will handle only URLs which start with this value
+  * baseUrl: - crawler will handle only URLs which start with this value
-  startUrl: - crawler will start from this url, it is A to Z conditions catalog
+  * startUrl: - crawler will start from this url, it is A to Z conditions catalog
-  enabled: true - crawler can be enabled/disabled
+  * enabled: true - crawler can be enabled/disabled

-elasticsearch: - ES related properties
+elasticsearch:
-  dbPath: - path to store ES db
+  * dbPath: - path to store ES db
-  nodeName: - ES node name
+  * nodeName: - ES node name
-  indexName: - ES index name
+  * indexName: - ES index name
-  typeName: - ES type name to store Nhs pages
+  * typeName: - ES type name to store Nhs pages